Getting Started with Conda

 Why use Conda?

-In Python there is a built in package manager pip
+In Python there is a built in package manager pip and virtual environment manager venv, so

 why use Conda?
 Whilst there are many different package and environment management systems that solve either the